1.1 The name of the Association shall be the Canadian Population Society (called Society below), abbreviated to CPS.

 3.4 The Council as defined in Article 6.7 may, for good and clearly stated reasons, and with majority support, suspend or revoke membership.
 Such a measure must be brought to the attention of the General Assembly, and the member who has been suspended or revoked may appeal directly to that Assembly.
 The decision rendered by the General Assembly shall be final.

-4.1 The members in good standing of CPS assembled at a meeting convened in the manner set forth in Article 5.1 to 5.4 or casting their votes by mail on questions referred to them shall constitute the General Assembly and shall be the highest authority of the Society.
+4.1 The members in good standing of CPS assembled at a meeting convened in the manner set forth in Article 5.1 to 5.4 or casting their votes electronically on questions referred to them shall constitute the General Assembly and shall be the highest authority of the Society.

 4.2 The business transactions of the General Assembly shall include:

-4.3 The decisions of the General Assembly shall be made by a majority of votes cast at a meeting or by mail except for amendments of the Constitution which shall be carried out in accordance with Article 11.
+4.3 The decisions of the General Assembly shall be made by a majority of votes cast at a meeting or electronically except for amendments of the Constitution which shall be carried out in accordance with Article 11.

 4.4 Each member including institutional members, shall have one vote.

-4.5 If it is considered necessary by the Council to ascertain the views of the members of the Society by mail, the questions under reference shall be sent to all members of the Society not less than six weeks before the date by which the replies from members shall have to reach the Secretary-Treasurer.
+4.5 If it is considered necessary by the Council to ascertain the views of the members of the Society electronically, the questions under reference shall be sent to all members of the Society not less than two weeks before the date by which the replies from members shall have to reach the Secretary-Treasurer.

 5.1 The General Assembly meetings of the Society shall be held at such times and places as the Council may direct.